Payment methods for child support

 - food, clothing and household goods

-- health insurance or payments for medical or dental treatment
+- health insurance or payments for essential medical or dental items

 - school fees, tuition or child care expenses